absmach/magistrala-ui/ui/README.md

 # UI

-UI provides an alternative method to interact with the mainflux system.
+UI provides an alternative method to interact with the Magistrala system.

 ## Configuration